Newark Air Museum: History

 In 1964, 200 acre of the former airfield were purchased by the Newark and Nottinghamshire Agricultural Society, who have since held the Newark and Nottinghamshire County Show.
 A limited company called Newark (Nottinghamshire and Lincolnshire) Air Museum was formed in 1968.
 The museum officially opened on 14 April 1973.
 In 1990, the museum opened its first exhibition hall.
 This was followed by the purchase of an additional 12.38 acre of land that became known as the Southfield Site.
 A second display hall was opened on this property in 2004.

-Aircraft on display
+Collection

-Cockpitfest
+Events

 The Air Museum has, for the past few years, hosted the annual Cockpitfest.
 This popular event calls on enthusiasts and 'cockpitters' alike to bring their memorabilia for others to see and, in the case of cockpits, get inside.
 The Cockpitfest celebrated its 10th anniversary in June 2009.